KentaGoto/rtf2docxpdf/README.md

 # rtf2docxpdf

 ## Description
 If the RTF file exists in the specified directory, it will be converted to DOCX and PDF.
+It is recursive and parallel processing.

 ## Usage
 ```